Photo by Flickr, CC by 2.0

 What are Heinz and Super Heinz Bets?

-A Heinz is a way of combining multiple selections, but unlike an accumulator, it’s possible to secure a return without all of the selections winning.
+A Heinz is a way of combining multiple selections, but unlike a traditional accumulator, it’s possible to secure a return without all of the selections winning.
 The wager is made up of 57 bets, combining six selections and broken down into the following combinations; 15 doubles, 20 trebles, 15 four-folds, six five-folds and one accumulator.

 Placing a 10p Heinz would result in a total stake of £5.70 for this bet.